Loudun

 Loudun (/luːˈdʌn/; [lu.dœ̃]; Poitevin: Loudin) is a commune in the Vienne department and the region of Nouvelle-Aquitaine, western France.

 It is located 30 km south of the town of Chinon and 25 km to the east of the town Thouars.
-The area south of Loudun is the place of origin of a significant portion of the Acadians, one of the early founding people of New France in Canada.
+The area south of Loudun is the place of origin of a significant portion of the Acadians, one of the early settlers of New France in Canada.

 Demographics

 Sights

-An ancient town, Loudun contains numerous old streets, and buildings and monuments of which five are Government-listed monuments.
+Loudun, an ancient town, contains numerous old streets, buildings and monuments of which five are Government-listed monuments.
 It is also the location of a vicus type archaeological site.